microsoft/onnxruntime/docs/tutorials/iot/rasp-pi-cv.md

 # ONNX Runtime IoT Deployment on Raspberry Pi
 {: .no_toc }

-In this tutorial we will look at how
+In this tutorial we will look at how we can deploy ML Models to a Raspberry Pi edge device.

 ## Contents
 {: .no_toc }